bandeep2000/foodtrucksf/README.md

 ## Features

 - Search for food trucks selling a specified food item.
-- Display detailed information about the food trucks, including their location, address, and food items they offer.
+- Display detailed information about the food truck on the map

 ## Requirements